galaxyproject/galaxy-hub/content/projects/small-scale-admins/index.md

 🎯Goals
 - Help each other
-- Share experience, solutions, knowledge
+- Share experience, solutions, knowledge (see also: [our dedicated space on github](https://github.com/galaxyproject/small-scale-galaxy-admins))
 - Identify particular needs which we can bring forward to the core developers